reposense/RepoSense/docs/dg/learningBasics.md

 <panel header="Hint 2">

 After the step in hint 1, the argument is captured by `ArgumentParser`.
-Now change the  `CliArguments`, `ConfigCliArguments`, `parse` method in `ArgsParser` to make the return result of `parse` include the new argument.
+Now make corresponding changes to `CliArguments.java`, `ConfigCliArguments.java`, and the `parse` method in `ArgsParser.java` to make the return result of `parse` include the new argument.

-Add the following content to `CliArguments`.
+1. Add the following content to `CliArguments` to add `isPrettyPrintingUsed` as a new attribute to the class.

 ```
 protected boolean isPrettyPrintingUsed;